 Attendance at a nursery class does not guarantee a place at the reception class of a school.
 You must make a new application for a place in reception class even if your child is currently attending the school's nursery class.
 Every year some children who have been allocated a place in the school's nursery class fail to get a place in the reception class.
 This is because there are more applications for reception places than nursery places.
-Where the school receives more applications than places available the published oversubscription criteria will be applied to allocate school places (see page 10).
+Where the school receives more applications than places available the published oversubscription criteria for the school will be applied to allocate the school place.